01-edu/public/subjects/ai/time-series/audit/README.md

 **My results can be reproduced using: `np.random.seed = 2712`.
 Given the versions of NumPy used I do not guaranty the reproducibility of the results - that is why I also explain the steps to get to the solution.**

-##### The question 1 is validated if the return is computed as: Return(t) = (Price(t+1) - Price(t))/Price(t) and returns this output.
-Note that if the index is not ordered in ascending order the futur return computed is wrong.
+###### For question 1, is the return computed as Return(t) = (Price(t+1) - Price(t))/Price(t) and returns the following output?
+Note that if the index is not ordered in ascending order the future return computed is wrong.
 The answer is also accepted if the returns is computed as in the exercise 2 and then shifted in the futur using `shift`, but I do not recommend this implementation as it adds missing values!

 ```console
         Date